Back to Resources

-As you navigate through the process of crafting resumes, attending interviews, and networking, it's common to encounter self-doubt and feelings of inadequacy.
-One example; if you’re likely guilty every time you find a job description you really like, you immediately start looking for that one bullet that will disqualify you.
+Are you the person who reads a job description and immediately starts looking for that one bullet that will disqualify you?
 Then, when you find it, you convince yourself that you shouldn’t apply since you don’t meet 100% of the qualifications.
-This phenomenon is known as imposter syndrome, and it affects countless individuals during their job search.
+If so, you might be combating imposter syndrome and you're not alone - it affects countless individuals during their job search.

 The job search period can exacerbate these feelings, as you encounter competition and face the pressure of proving your worth to potential employers.
 Imposter syndrome can manifest in various ways, from undermining your achievements to comparing yourself unfavorably to others in your field.